Michael-AUG/website/index.markdown

 </script>
 </html>

 Welcome to my website, the purpose of which is to share my sermons with those who are interested in hearing them.
-It is my privilege to be a Christian, a Deacon in [Dowanvale Free Church of Scotland](https://www.dowanvale.org), and a lay preacher across the Presbytery.
+It is my privilege to be a Christian, and a Deacon in [Dowanvale Free Church of Scotland](https://www.dowanvale.org).
 My paid employment is working as the Church Administrator at Dowanvale, while my wife Jacqueline volunteers as the Church Treasurer.
-Alongside my work I study part time with the [Edinburgh Theological Seminary](https://www.ets.ac.uk), having previously read for my BD (Bachelor of Divinity) degree at the [University of Glasgow](https://glasgow.ac.uk).
+Alongside my work I have studied part time with the [Edinburgh Theological Seminary](https://www.ets.ac.uk), having previously read for my BD (Bachelor of Divinity) degree at the [University of Glasgow](https://glasgow.ac.uk).
+I am not a minister of the Gospel, but preach as one who ["intend[s] the ministry" - see here](https://thewestminsterstandard.org/directory-for-the-publick-worship-of-god/#3)*.

 The name of this website is a reference to the words of Romans 10.
 14: